Clairaut Conformal Submersions: Introduction

-In elementary differential geometry, if $\omega$ is the angle between the velocity vector of a geodesic and a meridian, and $r$ is the distance to the axis of a surface of revolution, then Clairaut's relation (\cite{doCarmo}, \cite{Pressley_2010}) states that $rsin\omega$ is constant.
-In \cite{Bishop_1972}, Bishop introduced Clairaut submersion and gave a necessary and sufficient condition for a Riemannian submersion to be Clairaut.
+In elementary differential geometry, if $\omega$ is the angle between the velocity vector of a geodesic and a meridian, and $r$ is the distance to the axis of a surface of revolution, then Clairaut's relation (\cite{doCarmo}, \cite{Pressley_2010}) states that $r\sin\omega$ is constant.
+In \cite{Bishop_1972}, Bishop introduced Clairaut submersions and gave a necessary and sufficient condition for a Riemannian submersion to be Clairaut.
 Further, Clairaut submersions were studied in \cite{Allison_1996} and \cite{Aso_1991}.
+Cabrerizo and Fern\'andez obtained the Clairaut relation for geodesics of the Hopf tube in \cite{Cabrerizo_2006}.

 The concept of harmonic maps and morphisms is a very useful tool for global analysis and differential geometry.
-The theory of harmonic maps has been developed in \cite{Eells_1964}, which is still an active field in differential geometry and it has applications to many different areas of mathematics and physics.
+The theory of harmonic maps, developed in \cite{Eells_1964}, is still an active field in differential geometry and has applications to many different areas of mathematics and physics.
 A map between Riemannian manifolds is called harmonic if the divergence of its differential map vanishes.
-Harmonic maps between Riemannian manifolds satisfy a system of quasi-linear partial differential equations, therefore one would solve partial differential equations on certain manifolds.
+Harmonic maps between Riemannian manifolds satisfy a system of quasi-linear partial differential equations, therefore to obtain them one would solve partial differential equations on certain manifolds.

-In this paper, we study Clairaut conformal submersion between Riemannian manifolds.
-The paper is organised as: in Section \ref{sec2}, we give some basic information about the conformal submersion which is needed for this paper.
-In Section \ref{sec3}, we define Clairaut conformal submersion and obtained necessary and sufficient conditions for conformal submersions to be Clairaut.
-Further, we find a necessary and sufficient condition for a Clairaut conformal submersion to be harmonic.
-Moreover, we calculate the scalar and Ricci curvature of vertical distribution.
-Finally, we give two non-trivial examples of Clairaut conformal submersion.
+In this paper, we study Clairaut conformal submersions between Riemannian manifolds.
+The paper is organized as follows: in Section \ref{sec2}, we give some basic information about conformal submersions, which is needed in the further parts of this paper.
+In Section \ref{sec3}, we define Clairaut conformal submersions and obtain necessary and sufficient conditions for a conformal submersion to be Clairaut.
+For a given Clairaut conformal submersion, we find conformal changes of the metric on its domain or image, that give a Clairaut Riemannian submersion and a Clairaut conformal submersion with totally geodesic fibers.
+Moreover, we calculate the scalar and Ricci curvatures of the vertical distribution of a Clairaut submersion.
+In Section \ref{sec4}, we find a necessary and sufficient condition for a Clairaut conformal submersion to be harmonic, and conformal changes of the metric on its domain or image to make a Clairaut conformal submersion harmonic.
+Finally, in Section \ref{sec5}, we give two non-trivial examples of Clairaut conformal submersions and prove that the domain of every Clairaut conformal submersion with integrable horizontal distribution is locally a warped product.